 This program enriches classroom teaching at Loyola by providing funds for materials needed to improve a course or to support a new course ($750 maximum or $1,200 maximum for joint proposals).
 Proposals might include (but are not limited to) materials such as the purchase or rental of films, slides, tapes, books, computer software, or other materials essential to the successful presentation of a course and which are not available from the University or its library.
-Ordinarily, no more than five of these grants will be awarded in a given year.
+Ordinarily, no more than five of these grants are awarded in a given year.

 The program is not intended to fund the development of new courses or honoraria for guest lecturers.
-Requests for funding above these limits may be considered on the basis of the quality and imaginativeness of the proposal.
+Requests for funding above these limits may be considered on the basis of the quality and creativity of the proposal.

 Applicants must be tenured, tenure-track, or full-time affiliate Loyola faculty members in the humanities and ordinarily may submit only one proposal per year.